NUSELO-CS/counter-strike_regional_standings/readme.md

 Then type `cd model` in terminal and run `node main.js`

 To modify matches / event weights you can make changes in `matchdata.json` , make any changes to the model formula in `/model`.
 Most aspects are contained in `team.js`

+## Data source

+LiquipediaDB and then manual tweaks were used to create the matchdata.json.
+If there are any issues with the data please make a pull request to get it fixed